rgst-io/stencil/docs/reference/template-module.md

   - `schema` - a JSON schema for the argument
   - `required` - whether or not the argument is required to be set
   - `default` - a default value for the argument, cannot be set when required is true
   - `from` - aliases this argument to another module's argument.
 Only supports one-level deep.
+- `moduleHooks` - an optional map of a [module hook](#module-hooks)'s name to optional configuration.
+  - `schema` - a JSON schema for the module hook, applies to each item being inserted into the module hook through `stencil.AddToModuleHook`.

 #### Writing a JSON Schema